-Another interested documentary series is The World Without Canada.
+Another interesting documentary series is The World Without Canada.
 Unfortunately, we couldn’t find a way to stream/buy/rent this in Canada at the time of writing this post, but we will keep looking for it.
-We did come across a few random episodes on YouTube, but they weren’t posted by the content creator and we didn’t feel it was appropriate to linked to a copyright violation.
+We did come across a few random episodes on YouTube, but they weren’t posted by the content creator and we didn’t feel it was appropriate to link to a copyright violation.

 Connect to Other Subject Areas